alekmaul/pvsneslib/readme.md

 It contains snes-sdk compiler / linker and a library (sources included) which offer facilities to use backgrounds / sprites / pads / music & sound on Nintendo SNES system.
 It also contains examples to help how to use functions with the library.
-You can find the library Doxygen documentation in the ['docs' directory](pvsneslib/docs/html/files.html)

 GitHub page: https://github.com/alekmaul/pvsneslib
 Wiki page: https://github.com/alekmaul/pvsneslib/wiki